 I was asked to give a short talk on blogging on Tuesday evening at the WordPress Glasgow meetup.
 Amongst the things I talked about was tools and plugins that I find useful for blogging.
 One tool I’ve been using since May this year is Missinglettr for blog promotion.
 January 2018 update: Missinglettr is currently on… Continue Reading Missinglettr: Easily Drive Traffic To Your Blog Posts

+Updated 30 May 2018.
 Do you run a large WordPress blog?
 You will probably have split your content into different categories.
 Perhaps you have your category list in a sidebar or in a dropdown menu.
-When a visitor views each category page they’ll normally see a list of the posts in that category, with the newest at the top.… Continue Reading How To Add Custom Content To WordPress Category Archives
+When a visitor views each category page they’ll normally see a list of the posts in that category, with the… Continue Reading How To Add Custom Content To WordPress Category Archives